 How Tamou Law Group Can Help

-Facing charges of organized retail theft can be daunting, but having an experienced criminal defense attorney by your side can make a significant difference.
-At Tamou Law Group, we understand the complexities of ARS 13-1819 and have extensive experience defending clients against theft-related charges.
+Facing charges of organized retail theft can be stressful, but having an experienced criminal defense theft attorney by your side can make a significant difference.
+At Tamou Law Group, we understand Organized Retail Theft enough to know how the prosecution will attempt to prove the elements of ARS 13-1819 and we have extensive experience defending clients against theft-related charges.

 Our team is dedicated to:

-• Thoroughly investigating the case to uncover any potential flaws in the prosecution’s argument.
+- Thoroughly investigating the case to uncover any potential flaws in the prosecution’s argument creating strategies to fight retail theft charges.

 Courts that Handle Organized Retail Theft Charges in Arizona